eremite/notes/vim.md

 Copy it back: 0"ay$
 ```

-## Delete all buffers except the current one
+## Close all buffers except the current one

 ```VimL
 :bd|b#